 It is a further requirement of this Agreement that Sonographers be accredited and hold a current registration with Australian Sonographers Association Registry (ASAR).
 A current copy of the accreditation and licence must be provided to the employer.

-To assist with the costs pf professional registration, a payment will be made to all permanent Medical Imaging employees an amount of $180.00 per annum.
+To assist with the costs of professional registration, a payment will be made to all permanent Medical Imaging employees an amount of $1000.00 per annum.
 Payment will be on a pro rata basis for part time employee.

 Blood Check Allowance

-Any employee exposed to radiation hazards in the course of their work will be entitled to a blood count as often as is considered necessary and will be reimbursed for any out of pocket expenses arising from such test.
+Any employee exposed to radiation hazards in the course of their work will be entitled to a blood count as often as is considered necessary and will be reimbursed for any out-of-pocket expenses arising from such test.

 Signature Clause